Paras-Mehta007/Intelligent-Voice-Assistant/README.md

 ### Phase 2: GUI Development
 - Built with **Tkinter** or **PyQt** for a user-friendly interface.
-- Includes **buttons, labels, and controls** for managing the surveillance system.
+- Includes **buttons, labels, and controls** for managing the assistant.
 - Integrates voice assistant controls into the GUI for improved usability.

 ### Phase 3: Face Recognition System